 Tips for Growing Horsetail

 Horsetail does not seed.
 Instead, it grows from a rhizome—a root-like underground stem.
 You should be able to find young plants or rhizomes at your local nursery.
-Plant horsetail in early spring in full or partial sun.
-Horsetail is native to boggy areas, so it prefers wet soil, high heat, and humidity.
-If you live in a colder climate, the aboveground part of horsetail will turn brown in the winter, but the underground rhizome will survive and grow new green shoots in the spring.
+Plant in early spring in full or partial sun.
+Horsetail is native to boggy areas and prefers wet soil, high heat, and humidity.
+If you live in a colder climate, the aboveground part of the plant will turn brown in the winter, but the underground rhizome will survive and grow new green shoots in the spring.

 One caveat—and it seems ironic—be careful with growing horsetail if you own horses.
-Long-term consumption of horsetail is toxic to horses.
+Long-term consumption of horsetail is toxic to livestock.

-There are two excellent supplements I recommend that contain horsetail.
-The first is Renaltrex®, a blend of horsetail and other herbs that help promote normal kidney function.
-I also recommend ArthrOrganics, a liquid blend of organic botanicals, including horsetail, for joint health support.
+Global Healing Center offers two supplements that contain horsetail—Renaltrex®, a blend of horsetail and other herbs that promote normal kidney function, and ArthrOrganics, a liquid blend of organic botanicals, including horsetail, for joint health support.

-Horsetail offers amazing benefits, but it does carry a few precautions as well.
-Horsetail contains trace amounts of nicotine.
-Children and women who are pregnant or breastfeeding should not take it in any form.
-Horsetail contains thiaminase, an enzyme that breaks down the B vitamin thiamine, potentially leading to thiamine deficiency.
-As with any supplement, the best way to choose what meets your needs is to evaluate those needs carefully with your trusted healthcare advisor.
+Because horsetail contains trace amounts of nicotine, children and women who are pregnant or breastfeeding should not consume it.
+Horsetail also contains thiaminase, an enzyme that breaks down the B vitamin thiamine.
+Before taking any supplement, it’s best to evaluate your needs and objectives with your trusted health care advisor.

 Have you used horsetail?
 Have you grown it?
 Leave a comment below and share your experience with the natural health community.